 ANNUAL AND CONSOLIDATED FINANCIAL STATEMENTS AUDITED IN DETAIL AND APPROVED

 The Supervisory Board approved the findings of the auditors’ reports on DEUTZ AG and the DEUTZ Group.
 The conclusive findings of the Supervisory Board’s own audit have not led to any reservations about either the annual financial statements or the consolidated financial statements, and the Supervisory Board has therefore approved them.
 The annual financial statements have thus been adopted.
-Finally, the Supervisory Board audited the separate combined non-financial report.
-This was the first time that it was required to fulfil this obligation pursuant to section 171 (1) sentence 4 AktG.
+Finally, the Supervisory Board audited the separate combined non-financial report in accordance with its obligation pursuant to section 171 (1) sentence 4 AktG.
 It did not identify any issues.

 No conflicts of interest between members of the Supervisory Board and DEUTZ AG arose in the year under review.
 The current members of the Supervisory Board of DEUTZ AG are all considered independent within the meaning of article 5.4.2 sentence 2 of the German Corporate Governance Code.

 The Supervisory Board would like to express its thanks and appreciation to all employees of DEUTZ AG in Germany and abroad, to the elected employee representatives and to the Board of Management for their valuable efforts and the considerable dedication they showed in 2018.